jacksmith15/poetry-workspace-plugin/README.md

 # poetry-workspace-plugin

-Poetry workspace plugin for Python monorepos.
+[Poetry](https://python-poetry.org/) workspace plugin for Python monorepos.
+Inspired by [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).

 Adds a new subcommand group, `poetry workspace`, which is used to create, manage and inspect nested Python projects.